fsr/python-lessons/README.md

 Therefore, `pandoc` has to be installed on your computer.
 You can find these Instructions [here](http://pandoc.org/installing.html).
 Mac users can simply install it with *homebrew*:
 `brew install pandoc`

+Before installing create a `src/js/token.js` from `src/js/token.js.example` and insert your [repl.it API](https://repl.it/site/blog/api-docs) token.

 Run `./install.sh` to initialize the html folder with reveal.js and copy the ifsr.css this only have to be done once

 To build the slides simply run `./build_reveal.py`.
 The compiled html files are in the `html` folder and easily can be accessed via the `index.html`

 If you add new slides don't forget to add them to `reveal.json`.

 An online copy can be found [here](https://python.felixdoering.com).